 Following a fire in May of 2012 which burned down this pub, it reopened less than two years later to reclaim its title as Ireland's Highest Pub at 1,046 feet above sea level - the only pub in Ireland to break the 1,000ft barrier.
 While it seems that it is undoubtedly the Highest Pub in Ireland, it is more famous for this clip of some locals celebrating the opening.
 While it may not understand a word of what is being said, I urge you to stick with it until 2.05 minutes.

-At 946ft above sea level, The Ponderosa on the Glenshane Pass also claims to be the pub that towers above all others.
+Established in 1858 and standing at 946ft above sea level, The Ponderosa on the Glenshane Pass also claims to be the pub that towers above all others.
+The surrounding area has a little Irish magic about it and is truly an idyllic spot to enjoy a few drinks whilst also capturing the opportunity to visit one of Ireland's attractions.
 The Ponderosa only reopened early in 2014 following extensive renovations and is now an elegant bar and restaurant serving fresh seafood.
 This is a far cry from the coach house it once was in the 1800s.
+Surrounding area has a little Irish magic about it and is truly an idyllic spot to enjoy a few drinks whilst also capturing the opportunity to visit one of Ireland's attractions

 The most famous of the three due to its proximity to Dublin, traditional music nights, and food, it actually appears to be the third highest pub in the all of Ireland (910ft).
 Situated about 25-35 minutes from Dublin City Centre, Johnnie Fox's is nestled in the peaceful township of Glencullen and surrounded by the beautiful scenery and serenity of the Dublin Mountains.